 Conclusions: Results from this study suggest that Gleason grade progresses over time, and that this progression is more pronounced in AAM.
 Such findings provide further evidence that prostate cancer in AAM is biologically distinct and uniquely aggressive.

-Key Words: Prostate cancer, Gleason grading, reatment delays, cancer disparities
+Key Words: Prostate cancer, Gleason grading, treatment delays, cancer disparities